-The first goal is important to establish how robust the results previously reported are.
-That is, how repetitive they are under changes in training and test sets, randomness in the learning methods, etc. Parts of this study have been recently presented in Granitto et al. (2002).
-The second one points to avoiding the use of the color variable, which would simplify the hardware requirements for a commercial system with the concomitant reduction in cost and operational complexity (black and white cameras and image acquisition boards are much cheaper than RGB ones, control of illumination conditions is far less important in processing gray-tone images than color ones, etc.).
+In this work we complement our previous study on automatic seed identification.
+In particular, we explore the possibility of improving the classifiers developed in [11,12] in order to achieve similar identification capabilities without using the color variables as classification features.
+For this, we use the standard boosting algorithm AdaBoost.M1 [9].
+This goal points to avoiding the use of color images, which would simplify the hardware requirements for a commercial system with the concomitant reduction in cost and operational complexity (black and white cameras and image acquisition boards are much cheaper than RGB ones, control of illumination conditions is far less important in processing gray-tone images than color ones, etc.).

 This work is organized as follows.
-In Section 2 we discuss the statistical error bounds and confidence levels for the results given in our preliminary work (Granitto et al., 2000).
+In Section 2 we briefly describe the image acquisition and feature selection processes, and summarized the results obtained in our preliminary works [11,12].
 In Section 3 we introduce the boosting algorithm AdaBoost.M1, and discuss the efficiency of the boosted classifiers based only on morphological and textural seed characteristics.
 Finally, in Section 4 we summarize our work and draw some conclusions.